cisc474/board_game_app/README.md

 + maxplayers *maximum number of players*
 + playingtime *number of minutes to play the game (in the worst case)*
 + bggbestplayers *recommended number of players (three versions, NA is no guidance, a single number is the only recommended number of players, a-- b-- c means a b and c are recommended for this game)*

+The *extra* table has five columns:

++ objectid *matches the games table*
++ description *a long description of the game*
++ thumbnail *a url for a boardgamegeek thumbnail of this game's box cover (format: //domain.com/filename so insert your own protocol or rely on the browser)*
++ image *a url for a larger bgg image of this game*
++ categories *an Andy crafted string with many common words describing the game joined together by " @@ "*

+If you are interested in server-side scripting I have provided the Python script I used to create the new table.
+It gathers the objectid values and for each one consults the 3rd-party BGG XML API for additional data.
+That data is parsed and converted into a format that works for us.
+This is our first round of *web-scraping* and it is one of many options for playing with 3rd-party services.

+Two SQL commands to be aware of:

+    select objectname, thumbnail from games JOIN extra on (games.objectid = extra.objectid) select objectname from games where bggbestplayers LIKE '%3%'

+*JOIN* is a way of gluing together results from two tables, there will be an *ON* statement which says which column in your left table matches which column in your right table.
+In the above example I will glue *games* to *extra* on *objectid* and return *objectname* from *games* and *thumbnail* from *extra*.
+There are several types of *JOIN*s namely *LEFT JOIN* *RIGHT JOIN* *INNER JOIN* *OUTER JOIN* and plain old *JOIN*.
+These will vary whether or not to return a row when either the left or right column doesn't have a match.

+*LIKE* is a conditional statement which can stand-in for *=* and allows wild-cards.
+So if I want to find all games which are recommended for 3 players I could use the above statement (*%* is a wildcard).
+In this case any rows for which the string from the given column contains the digit 3 would be returned.

 ## Hosting your API